ashthemech/AutoCAD-Essential-Training/README.md

   * Learned about individual object properties and object properties grouped by layer.
   * Learned how to change individual properties into layer properties and correct line type scale in the object properties maanger.
   * Learned how to use isolate and hide objects to obscure parts of the drawing in congested areas.
+  * Learned how to create a new layer, delete an uneeded layer, and change the layers of objects through the layer panel.

 <details>
  <summary> GND Floor Plan_REV5.dwg - Objects & Layers </summary>